The Complicated Issue of Child Custody

 To decide which type of custody arrangement is the best fit for a child, the Court hears the testimony of either or both parents as well as any mediation reports or other documentation filed by the parties.
 All factors must be considered, including:

-- wishes of the parents regarding the child’s care;
+- the intentions of the parents regarding the child’s care;

-- the relationship the child has with his/her parent(s), siblings and any other person that might significantly affect the child’s best interests;
+- the relationship the child has with his parent(s), siblings and any other person that might influence the child’s best interests;

-- the child’s adjustment to his or her home, school, and community;
+- the child’s adjustment to his home, school, and community;

-- what is the mental and physical health of everyone involved;
+- the mental and physical health of everyone involved;

-- which parent is more likely to honor and assist with court-approved parenting time rights or visitation and companionship rights;
+- which parent is more likely to fulfill and assist with court-approved parenting time or visitation and companionship rights;

 - if either parent has failed to make court-ordered child support payments;